-Grove City’s Beggar’s Night will be held from 6-8 p.m. on Monday, Oct.
+Grove City’s Beggar’s Night will be held from 6-8 p.m., Wednesday, Oct.
 31. The Grove City Division of Police would like to remind residents of a few simple safety tips to ensure a safe and happy Halloween.

 Drivers are encouraged to practice additional caution because of high pedestrian traffic that evening.
 Children are impulsive and may not always remember to be safe pedestrians.